puetzp/vec2checkd/doc/configuration.md

     # This is further explained below.
     # OPTIONAL.
     plugin_output: '<custom_output>'

+    # If or if not to send performance data as part of a passive check result.
+    # OPTIONAL, default true.
+    send_performance_data: <true|false>
 ```

 The syntax of _Nagios ranges_ is defined in the [Nagios development guidelines](https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT).